Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

 - Lecture at 16'o'clock

 Notes from meeting:
-- Data strcuture is broken, and should be fixed and optimized.
+- Data structure is broken, and should be fixed and optimized.
 Jakob is on it.
 - Sprint is on time, but might changed due to the data structure.
--
+- Singleton tests will use public methods, instead of invoking a private method.

 Notice:
 - Presentation on next monday.